zaus/SpatialLib/README.md

 Canvasable
 ----------

-Extension library for rendering SpatialLib objects on <canvas />.
+Extension library for rendering SpatialLib objects on &gt;canvas /&lt;.

 See `canvasable.html` for examples.